To have great poets, there must be great audiences, too,

 Is it night? are we here together alone?

-This is unfinished business with me—How is it with you?
+This is unfinished business with me—how is it with you?

-From behind the screen where I hid I advance personally solely to you,
+From behind the screen where I hid I advance personally solely to you, I project myself to tell you,

 I was chilled with the cold types and cylinder and wet paper between us,

-I pass so poorly with paper and types, I must pass with the contact of bodies and souls,
+I must pass with the contact of bodies and souls;

 The personal urge and form for me,

-Not merely paper, automatic type, and ink—my life’s hot pulsing blood.
+My life’s hot pulsing blood.

 Camerado, what you are holding is in reality no book, nor part of a book,